milgra/mmfm/MANUAL.md

 5. The file info browser
 6. The content toolbar
 7. The content viewer
+8. The file operations context menu
-8. Controlling the application
+9. Controlling the application
-9. Handling the file browser
+10. Handling the file browser
-10. Command line arguments
+11. Command line arguments
-11. Customizing the user interface
+12. Customizing the user interface

 ## 1. First start